-The Department for Communities and Local Government (branded as Communities and Local Government and referred to as the DCLG) is the United Kingdom government department for communities and local government since May 2006.
+The Ministry of Housing, Communities & Local Government was previously known as the Department for Communities and Local Government (branded as Communities and Local Government and referred to as the DCLG) is the United Kingdom government department for communities and local government since May 2006.
 The department originated in 2001 as the Office of the Deputy Prime Minister.
 Eric Pickles is the current Secretary of State for Communities and Local Government, taking over from John Denham MP after the May 2010 election.

 The department was formed in July 2001 as part of the Cabinet Office with the title Office of the Deputy Prime Minister (ODPM), headed by the Deputy Prime Minister of the United Kingdom, John Prescott.
 In May 2002 the ODPM became a separate department after absorbing the Local Government and Regions portfolios from the defunct Department for Transport, Local Government and the Regions.
 During the 5 May 2006 reshuffle of Blair's government, it was renamed and Ruth Kelly was made the Secretary of State for Communities and Local Government.
 The Deputy Prime Minister became a minister without portfolio and his office had purely secretarial functions.
 Hazel Blears was appointed Secretary of State for Communities and Local Government on 28 June 2007.
 Yvette Cooper used to be employed with this department, but has since got a new job in the Treasury.

 In May 2006 a large chunk of the Home Office that used to deal with Muslim issues moved to the Department for Communities and Local Government (DCLG).
 On its creation it also assumed the community policy function of the Home Office and has since established the 'Commission on Integration and Cohesion' and the Commission for Equalities and Human Rights.

 - Robert Jenrick -Secretary of State for Housing, Communities and Local Government appointed July 2019 by incoming PM Boris Johnson